hanvi10/EduPro/README.md

 -   `requirements.txt`: Lists all the Python packages required for running the application.
 -   `final.db`: This file contains all the data from users like timer preferences and calendar events.

+## Contributions

+We welcome contributions from the community to make EduPro even better!
+If you're interested in contributing, please check out our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## Credits

 EduPro was developed by Han Virgili Phan.
 I acknowledge the contributions of various open-source libraries and tools that made this project possible.